-“This quite, confident can-do attitude and their dedication to their self appointed duties can be attributed to the fact every man and woman who is a member of the Guard is former military.
+“Their quiet, confident can-do attitude and dedication to their self-appointed duties can be attributed to the fact that every man and woman who is a member of the Guard is also former military.
 Most are veterans, some of whom began their service in Vietnam.
 Each one has been carefully screened by their commanding officer, Colonel Allen P. Devin, a retired Marine Colonel.
 Devin, known affectionately as The Colonel by members of the Guard, served in both Iraq and Afghanistan.
-Though his mission and that of the Guard is very different than that for which they were trained, everyone here in what the members of the Guard have dubbed Fort Necessity employ the same professionalism they relied on when confronting…”
+Though his mission and that of the Guard is very different than what they were trained for, everyone here, in what the members of the Guard have dubbed Fort Necessity, employ the same professionalism they relied on when confronting . . .”

-Jennings never did get a chance to finish her thought, for at that moment an explosion, followed by the appearance of a plum of smoke and dust rose up in the distance just behind her.
-Rather than cringing and hunching over as people often did when in the startled by an explosion, she glanced over her shoulder to see what was going on.
+Jennings never did get a chance to finish her thought, for an explosion, followed by the appearance of a plume of smoke and dust, rose up in the distance just behind her.
+Rather than cringing and hunching over as people often did when startled by an explosion, she glanced over her shoulder to see what was going on.

-Despite being were as surprised and clueless as to what was going on as Jennings, both Cardosa and Emerson had the presence of mind to take advantage of the live feed they had.
-Hunching over ever so slightly in order to keep her camera steady, Emerson shifted about so she could keep Jennings in the frame while focusing on the growing plum of smoke, dirt and rock which was quickly joined by a second that was equally loud and, from Emerson’s perspective as professional cameraman and veteran of the war in Iraq, impressive.
+Despite being as surprised and clueless as to what was happening as Jennings, both Cardosa and Emerson had the presence of mind to take advantage of the live feed they had.
+Hunching over ever so slightly in order to keep her camera steady, Emerson shifted about so she could keep Jennings in the frame while focusing on the growing plume of smoke, dirt, and rock which was quickly joined by a second explosion that was equally loud and, from Emerson’s perspective as a professional cameraman and veteran of the war in Iraq, impressive.

 Cardosa, in the meantime, was doing his best to get Jennings’ attention without calling out for her.
 When she finally did notice he was waving frantically at her, the young intern saw him frantically rolling his hand and forearm about, indicating she was still live and needed to keep talking.

 After drawing in a deep breath in an effort to steady herself, hoping as she did so her expression wasn’t betraying the panic she felt, she took to describing what they were seeing as best she could.
 “We’ve just witnessed two massive explosions in the distance.
-From what I know of Fort Necessity’s layout, I would have to guess they are on or near a road that serves as a secondary access route into and out of this compound.
-While it could very well be part of a training exercise, with tensions in this part of the country running high due to the Canyon Incident, I seriously doubt it.”
+From what I know of Fort Necessity’s layout, I would have to guess they are on or near a road that serves as a secondary access route in and out of this compound.
+While it could very well be part of a training exercise, with tensions in this part of the country running high due to the Canyon Incident, I seriously doubt that is the case.”

 As if to confirm her supposition, the faint echo of small arms fire was heard.
-Again Jennings glanced out of the corner of her eyes over to where Cardosa was, seeking some sort of sign or guidance.
+Again, Jennings glanced out of the corner of her eye over to Cardosa, seeking some sort of sign or guidance.
 None came, for he was no longer paying attention to her.
 Instead, he had turned his back to her.
 With a finger held up to one ear, pressing against the ear bud in it and his cell phone against the other, she concluded he was talking to someone either at his station in Tucson or WNN studios in New York.
-Turning her gaze back to the camera and seeing the red light bright red light was still on, the young intern once more took in a deep breath before picking up her running narrative from where she’d left off.
+Turning her gaze back to the camera and seeing that the bright red light was still on, the young intern once more took in a deep breath before picking up her running narrative from where she’d left off.

 ~